FinanceLooker [0.0.8]

 Income Statement

-Excrept from filing document 2024-04-27
+Excrept from filing document 2025-05-03

-• Healthy Transformation We focus on developing and delighting consumers with healthier beverages in response to the global shift in consumer buying habits and lifestyles We believe our portfolio satisfies the preferences of a diverse mix of consumers including crossover consumers a growing group desiring healthier alternatives to artificially sweetened or high calorie beverages
+• Healthy Transformation We focus on developing and delighting consumers with healthier beverages in response to the global shift in consumer buying habits and lifestyles We believe our portfolio targets the preferences of a diverse mix of consumers including crossover consumers a growing group desiring healthier alternatives to artificially sweetened or high calorie beverages

 • Innovation Ethic We believe that innovative marketing packaging and consumer engagement is more effective in today s marketplace than traditional higher cost national advertising In addition to our cost effective social media platforms we utilize regionally focused marketing programs and in store brand ambassadors to interact with and obtain feedback from our consumers We also believe the design of our packages and the overall optical effect of their placement on the shelf shelf marketing has become more important as millennials and younger generations become increasingly influential consumers and are now influencing baby boomers and older generations

-• LaCroix Sparkling Water our most significant brand has uniquely redefined the Sparkling Water category that is rapidly becoming the alternative to traditional carbonated soda With zero calories zero sweeteners and zero sodium LaCroix leads the premium domestic sparkling water category Naturally essenced LaCroix has gained the support of national retailers in multiple channels including mass merchandisers club stores drug stores mainstream supermarkets and natural and specialty food retailers In 2024 Newsweek once again named LaCroix as one of The Most Trusted Brands in America based on a survey of U S shoppers Additionally the classic flavor of LaCroix Lime claimed the top spot in the sparkling water category in the 2024 AllRecipes Golden Cart Awards Renowned for their culinary expertise the All Recipes Allstars praised the fresh flavor of LaCroix Lime as super thirst quenching
+• LaCroix Sparkling Water our most significant brand has uniquely redefined the sparkling water category that has become a favored alternative to traditional carbonated soda With zero calories zero sweeteners and zero sodium LaCroix leads the premium domestic sparkling water category Naturally essenced LaCroix has gained the support of national retailers in multiple channels including mass merchandisers club stores drug stores mainstream supermarkets and natural and specialty food retailers In 2025 Newsweek for the third consecutive year named LaCroix as one of The Most Trusted Brands in America based on a survey of U S shoppers Additionally the classic flavor of LaCroix Lime claimed the top spot in the sparkling water category in the 2024 AllRecipes Golden Cart Awards Renowned for their culinary expertise the AllRecipes Allstars praised the fresh flavor of LaCroix Lime as super thirst quenching

-• Other successful LaCroix recent additions include Beach Plum with its delectable coolness of the luscious fruit native to the east coast of the U S Black Razzberry s decadent smooth and irresistible fruit flavor the sweet tropical delicacy of Guava São Paulo Hi Biscus a unique flavor that adds the delicate essence of the hibiscus flower to sparkling water the enticing savor of LimonCello which instantly transports fans to the Italian Riviera and the refreshing taste of Pastèque which captures the lusciousness of a sweet picnic watermelon
+• Other recent additions to the the LaCroix family of 26 refreshingly innocent flavors include Mojito with its sensory feel of paradise Cherry Blossom a botanical twist of sweet and just a kiss of tart Beach Plum with its delectable coolness of the luscious fruit native to the east coast of the U S Black Razzberry a decadent smooth and irresistible fruit flavor the sweet tropical delicacy of Guava São Paulo and the enticing savor of LimonCello which instantly transports fans to the Italian Riviera

 • Everfresh and Mr Pure 100 juice and juice drinks are available in a variety of flavors from such classics as Orange Cranberry and flavored lemonades to exotics that include Papaya Pineapple Mango Peach Watermelon and Island Punch The brands signature package is a hot filled 16 oz glass bottle designed for single serve consumption